 ℹ️ Information Points:

-?
-Embedded videos: you must watch the video in its entirety before proceeding in the course.
+Embedded videos: you must completely watch the video before proceeding with the course.